EternityForest/AnyoneCanDoIt/MathELI5.md

 ### Standard Deviation

 For any set of data, this number just means "On average, how far is a number likely to be from the average of all values".
-Note that this not the RMS value we saw earlier.

-I believe it is computed by averaging the absolute value of every point's distance from the the average.
+I believe it is computed by averaging the square of every point's distance from the the average, and then taking the square root.
+Why do we not just taken the average of the absolute differences?
+I have no idea.
+Probably because there's a bunch of other math that doesn't work nicely if you don't do it this way.

+In any case, it is similar to RMS, and as we saw earlier, RMS has properties that make it very useful.

 ### Normal Distributions